HakaiInstitute/hakai-ml-train/README.md

 - Update the GitHub repo if you haven't lately.
 This ensures you have the latest version of the code and these instructions.
     - Run `git pull`
 - Run the classification script:
-    - Using Docker: `bash segment_kelp.sh /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3-kelp_200517.ckpt`
+    - Using Docker: `bash segment_kelp_species.sh /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3_kelp_species_200611.ckpt`
     - Or, using a local Python environment:
         - Using the local environment requires installing packages.
 The easiest way to do this is with conda.
 In the git repo, run `conda env create`.
         - After installing packages, run `conda activate uav`
-        - Now, run `PYTHONPATH=. python segment_kelp.py pred /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3-kelp_200517.ckpt`
+        - Now, run `PYTHONPATH=. python segment_kelp_species.py pred /path/to/input/file /path/to/desired/output.tif /path/to/weights/deeplabv3_kelp_species_200611.ckpt`
 - Move the output back to the samba server if desired, e.g. `mv /path/to/desired/output.tif /mnt/H/location/of/choice`

 ### Interpreting the model output